basho/rfc/open/bigset-keyformat/bigset-keyformat.md

 #### Downgrades?

 What happens to this bigset data on disk when a leveldb node is downgraded?
-I suggest we test, but I imagine it will sort in such a way that it may become "intertwingled" with RO and Index data.
+I suggest we test, but it will sort in such a way that it does not become "intertwingled" with RO and Index data.
 Must bigset data be deleted before downgrades?
-Or will it sort "out of the way" and be left to rot?
+Or will sorting "out of the way" mean it is just left on disk?

 Some operations carry a "no downgrades" warning (bucket types for example) so there is precedence for that.